 Take your French press out.

-Then enjoy a glass of delicous – as is, or with cream, half and half, or whole milk.
+Then enjoy a glass of delicious – as is, or with cream, half and half, or whole milk.
 You could also add Flavored syrups.

 An Americano is espresso shots and hot water.
 That’s it!